yukatan/commangular/README.md

     * Passing data to commands at dispatching time
     * Injection from angular context
     * Injection of preceding results
+    * Returning promises from commands

 ##Using The Provider.

 All the commands configuration of your application is done in a angular config block and with the $commangularProvider.
 The provider is responsible to build the command strutures and map it to the desired event names.
 You can create multiple configs blocks in angular, so you can have multiple commands config blocks to separate functional parts of your application.

 ###Building command sequences.
-A command sequence is a group of commands where the execution of the next command doesn't happen until the preceding command completes it execution and the result value has been resolved.
+A command sequence is a group of commands where the execution of the next command doesn't happen until the preceding command completes it's execution and the result value has been resolved.

 Example :